Juan-IB/lab_datos-2025/README.md

 # lab_datos-2025 - en

+> [!NOTE]
+> The reports, the main result of this work, can be found in [res](res/).

 This project was made in the context of the UBA (Universidad de Buenos Aires) data lab subject.
-It was intended to implement knowledge and carry out activities that belong to data science projects.
+It was intended to implement knowledge and carry out activities that belong to data science projects, producing a research-style report on the topic in question in the process.

 # Usage